cdancy/artifactory-rest/README.md

 ## Testing

-Runnign tests can be done like so:
+Running mock tests can be done like so:

-	mvn clean install -Plive -Ptest.artifactory.endpoint=http://127.0.0.1:8081/artifactory
+	gradle clean build mockTest

+Running integration tests can be done like so (also runs mock tests):

+	gradle clean build integTest -PtestArtifactoryEndpoint=http://127.0.0.1:8081/artifactory -PtestArtifactoryCredential=admin:password